 A fisherman’s song going deep into the river bank.

 In these sorts of remarks, Daoists emphasise the intimacy of human artistic efforts and the natural world.
 The Yellow Emperor did not just play outside because he felt like it.
-His music was shaped by and responsive to the noises, squawks, hum and calls of the insects and birds around him to produce ‘unforced and uncontrived’ sounds (ch.
+His music was shaped by and responsive to the noises, squawks, hum and calls of the insects and birds around him and so produced ‘unforced and uncontrived’ sounds (ch.
 14).
 His ideal was shared by Claude Debussy who aspired to compose ‘a kind of music composed especially for the open air … which would sport and skim among the tree-tops in the sunshine and fresh air’.
-Here is creative receptivity based on the mutual inflections of human artistic practice and the contributions and context provided by nature.
-The Yellow Emperor could not have created the music he desired in his palace or a concert hall because it depended on the cooperative contributions of nature – on what one musicologist calls ‘the mutual inflections of music and place’.
+Here is creative receptivity based on mutual inflections of human artistic practice and the contributions and context provided by nature.
+The Yellow Emperor could not have created the music he desired in his palace or a concert hall because it intimately depended on the cooperative contributions of nature – on what one musicologist calls ‘the mutual inflections of music and place’.
 Similarly, Daoist poems often capture transient moments while favourite themes of Daoist painting are vast landscapes, mountains wrapped in cloud, and gnarled trees through which one can espy modest signs of human life, like Dai Jin’s Travelers Through the Mountain Passes or Qu Sing’s Summer Mountains.

-The Daoist tradition recognises certain arts and ways as edifying if they enable us to emulate the spontaneity they see as characteristic of Dao.
-That rules out rule-bound ways of painting and rigid conformity to established canons of composition and other ossified forms of artistic production and appreciation.
-But it allows for spontaneous styles of creativity that can be inspired with natural places and creatures and landscapes.
+The Daoist tradition recognises arts and ways as edifying if they enable us to emulate the spontaneity they see as characteristic of Dao.
+That rules out rule-bound ways of painting, rigid conformity to established canons of composition, and other ossified forms of artistic production and appreciation.
+But it allows for spontaneous styles of creativity that can be inspired by natural places, creatures, and landscapes.
 For this reason, Daoism is emphatic about the importance of appropriate ways of experiencing and engaging with the natural world.
 But does this include appreciation of gardening?
-Some misinterpret the goal as a sort of primitive existence, a mistake encouraged by enduring images of barefoot sages wandering alone through the mountains.
-Others suppose Daoist hostility to violent, intrusive actions – such as exploiting animals or deforesting landscapes – must extend to the practice of gardening itself.
+Some misinterpret the goal as a sort of primitive existence, a mistake encouraged by images of barefoot sages wandering alone through the mountains.
+Others suppose Daoist hostility to violent, intrusive actions – such exploiting animals or deforesting landscapes – must extend to the practice of gardening itself.
 An American lecturer found his students disappointed and angry to learn that Daoists enjoyed creatively shaping their natural environments, their view being that ‘a true nature lover would simply leave nature alone’.

 What those students got wrong was the Daoist conviction that moral self-cultivation must involve edifying engagements with the natural world, something totally incompatible with ‘leaving it alone’.
 Consider Zhuāngzǐ’s characterisation of the zhēnrén: they honour the ways of all the creatures and things they encounter, rather than ‘imposing’ their own (Z 17).
-Such honouring minimally involves gentle and non-intrusive actions, but also has the active dimension attending and tending to the changing natures and needs of things, ‘fathom[ing[ the real character of life’ (Z 19).
+Such honouring minimally involves gentle and non-intrusive actions, but also has the active dimension attending and tending to the changing natures and needs of things, ‘fathom[ing] the real character of life’ (Z 19).
 In the case of animals, this means nurturing their distinctive capacities and dispositions, helping them ‘find [their] place in the flow’ of life amid the ‘ten thousand things’ (Z 3).
 Far from being aloof from animals and nature, the zhēnrén constantly acts to ‘nurture life’ by caring for birds and beasts and gently stewarding natural processes ‘opened up and arrayed’ by Dào (Z 6, 23).
 If done successfully, the spontaneously nurturing zhēnrén can ‘take joy’ in their experience of nature, alert to the ‘uncontrived inclinations of things’, ‘alive’ to their changing needs and helping them to ‘accomplish their own mandates’ (Z 6, 14, 26).